IFoA Middle East Conference 2025

 Workshop A2 15:00 - 15:50 Medical provider banding Read more

-Medical provider banding: An analytical approach towards optimising medical provider networks
+Medical provider banding: an analytical approach towards optimising medical provider networks

 This presentation will provide an analytical approach to determining the optimal grouping of medical providers into networks.